Follow The Art of Striving on Facebook, where I post articles about the brain and exercises to help you recover daily.

 After over 2.5 years of recovery, I am at a much higher level of function than I was immediately after the injury.
 I still have not returned to full-time work.
-I have a few good brain days but most days are still quite difficult in their own unique ways, depending on the amount of pain I am dealing with or how scrambled my brain is.
+Miraculously, I have been having more and more good brain days.
+Some days I feel scrambled, but I feel so blessed to have seen such amazing improvements.
+I anticipate I’ll be back to work soon.

 This ongoing list of resources is my humble attempt to serve you if you are going through recovery.
 I would do so much more if I could.
 Everyone going through recovery from brain injury needs a community of people who understand.

 - I did not know this pain would rise today, December 20, 2017, Elizabeth Pinborough

 - You look great!
 How to support someone with a mild traumatic brain injury, October 6, 2017, Elizabeth Pinborough

 - In the News: Concussion Edition, July 26, 2017, Elizabeth Pinborough

 - Magic?
 Climb (about my experience at Amen Clinics), April 5, 2017, Elizabeth Pinborough

 - How to recover from a concussion in 12 steps, July 29, 2016, Elizabeth Pinborough